rocky-linux/documentation/docs/books/web_services/07-high-availability.md

   pcsd: active/enabled
 ```

-#### Adding ressources
+#### Adding resources

-Before we can configure the resources, we'll need to deal with the alert message:
+Before you can configure the resources, you will need to deal with the alert message:

 ```bash
 WARNINGS:
 No stonith devices and stonith-enabled is not false
 ```

-In this state, Pacemaker will refuse to start our new resources.
+In this state, Pacemaker will refuse to start your new resources.

 You have two choices:

 * disable `stonith`
 * configure it

-First, we will disable stonith until we learn how to configure it:
+First, you will disable `stonith` until you learn how to configure it:

 ```bash
 sudo pcs property set stonith-enabled=false